-1. You will simply need one pack of cards
+- You will need one pack of cards

-4. If these two cards match you can have another go trying to find more matching cards
+- If these two cards match, you can have another go trying to find more matching cards

-5. If you are unsuccessful it is then the other players turn
+- If you’re unsuccessful, it is then the other players turn

-A lot of people believe that video games are played mostly by children and teenages, however, they are a great activity for the elderly too.
-Playing video games is considered to be beneficial for older adults as it requires planning, quick responses and a memory as to which buttons to use.
+Many people believe that video games are played mostly by children and teenagers.
+However, they’re a great activity for older adults too.
+Playing video games are beneficial for older adults as they require planning, quick responses and a memory of which buttons to use.
 The same applies for computer games.
 Your loved one will feel a sense of achievement if successful when playing their chosen games.

-Volunteering is a great way for the elderly to gain a sense of purpose and feel part of a community, it’s also a great opportunity to encourage social interaction.
-Through volunteering the elderly can take advantage of learning new skills and may also prevent feelings of depression and isolation.
+Volunteering is a great way to gain a sense of purpose and feel part of a community; it’s also an excellent opportunity to encourage social interaction.
+Through volunteering, an older person can take advantage of learning new skills and may also prevent feelings of depression and isolation.